ElkeCodes/elkecodesblog/src/blog/5-key-takeaways-after-solving-50-plus-interview-questions-as-a-frontend-developer/index.md

 }
 ```

-This code had numereous problems: it created duplicates instead of a clean sequence and if the requested n numbers was too high, it started to create a wrong sequence.
+This code had numerous problems: it created duplicates instead of a clean sequence and if the requested n numbers was too high, it started to create a wrong sequence.
 In the end, I found this cleaner solution with clever use of a Set and building up a longer temporary sequence (by looping n<sup>2</sup> times instead of n times) that we clean up at the end:

 ```typescript